From The Mortal Instruments to Mortal Engines, let’s take a look at some of the worst book adaptations in recent cinema.

 The Golden Compass was directed by Chris Weitz (About a Boy, The Twilight Saga: New Moon) and is based on the 1995 book Northern Lights, the first novel in Philip Pullman’s His Dark Materials trilogy.
 Starring Dakota Blue Richards, Nicole Kidman and Daniel Craig alongside Sam Elliott, Eva Green and Ian McKellen, the fantasy film is clearly another film that aimed to be the first in a series but didn’t perform well enough to be such.
 Within the film’s 1-hour and 45-minuite run time, there is a clear attempt to condense the original novels’ characters and plot, which creates a narrative which is unbelievably unclear and incredibly difficult to follow, once again losing the charm of the original.
 One highlight of the film is Dakota Blue Richards (Skins), whose performance as the lead character Lyra was her film debut.
 At 13 years old, she does well in the role: even though at times she underacts, it’s impressive and unfortunately rare to find younger actors cast as characters who match their ages.

 This is the third adaptation that has recently had a television reboot.
 In 2019, the first season of His Dark Materials aired on both BBC one and HBO, staring Dafne Keen, Ruth Wilson, Anne-Marie Duff and James McAvoy.
 The series was praised by both critics and fans and is a much better portrayal of the first book.
-The Golden Compass is available on Amazon Prime Video and His Dark Materials is available on BBC iPlayer and HBO.

 2. MORTAL ENGINES